Global QCD Analysis of Pion Parton Distributions with Threshold Resummation

 In this Letter we bring these strands together to perform a global QCD analysis of DY and LN data within the JAM framework that includes for the first time a systematic study of soft gluon resummation effects on pion PDFs at next-to-leading logarithmic (NLL) accuracy.
-In particular, we critically examine the universality of the resummation impact on the effective $\beta_v$ parameter, by considering several viable resummation prescriptions.
+In particular, we critically examine the universality of the resummation impact on the effective $\beta_v$ parameter, by considering several viable resummation prescriptions, including the traditional Mellin-Fourier (MF) method~\cite{Mukherjee:2006uu, Bolzoni:2006ky, Aicher:2010cb, Bonvini:2010tp} and the more recently developed double Mellin (DM) method~\cite{Westmark:2017uig}.

-{\it Threshold resummation of Drell-Yan} ---\ In the inclusive pion-induced DY process \cite{Drell:1970wh}, a pion beam incident on a nuclear target, with total center of mass energy $\sqrt{S}$, produces an inclusive $\mu^+\mu^-$ pair with invariant mass $Q$.
+{\it Threshold resummation of Drell-Yan.}---\ In the inclusive pion-induced DY process \cite{Drell:1970wh}, a pion beam incident on a nuclear target, with total center of mass energy $\sqrt{S}$, produces an inclusive $\mu^+\mu^-$ pair with invariant mass $Q$.
 The cross section differential with respect to $\tau=Q^2/S$ and rapidity, $Y$, can be factorized into a convolution of perturbatively calculable hard scattering coefficients $C_{ij}$ and the collinear pion and nuclear PDFs~\cite{Collins:1983ju},

 where the PDFs $f_{i(j)}^{\pi(A)}$ for parton flavor $i(j)$ in the pion (nucleus) are functions of the parton's light-front momentum fraction $x_{\pi(A)}$ with respect to the parent hadron, and $\mu$ is the factorization scale.
 The integration variables are $y=(u-z)/[(1-z)(1+u)]$, where $u=e^{-2Y} (x_\pi/x_A)$, and $z=Q^2/\hat{s}$, with $\hat{s}=x_\pi x_A S$ the partonic invariant mass squared.